 - Traders commonly purchase strangles before earnings or big anouncements

 - Ally Invest is the best and cheapest online broker to trade long strangles

 - Ally charges just $0.50 per options contract

-Did you know out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions for long straddles as well as the best free options trading software?
-See Ally Invest review.
+Out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions to trade the long strangle strategy as well as the best free options trading software.
+Read the Ally Invest Review.

 Long Strangle Option Strategy Definition

 -Buy 1 OTM call